LucasDLee/CMPT-353-Final-Project/README.md

 - Spark DataFrames (3.4.1+)
 - [JikanPy](https://github.com/abhinavk99/jikanpy): A Python wrapper for Jikan, an unofficial PHP API for MyAnimeList which holds anime release dates and more

+## Running the Program

+As getting SFU Cluster data takes a while, we have devised two ways to run this program.
+Using the following command lines, you can run each one depending on what tools you are have:

+**Locally**:

+> *spark-submit collect_data.py reddit-subset/submissions reddit-subset/comments

+**SFU Cluster**:

+> *spark-submit collect_data.py /courses/datasets/reddit_submissions_repartitioned/ /courses/datasets/reddit_comments_repartitioned/ reddit-subset

 ## Authors

 - **Ike Chan**